Expertise

 1. JasperReports Library - The JasperReports Library is an extensive library of Java classes and APIs that let you programmatically create report designs, run them against data sources, and render their output in HTML, PDF, Excel, and other output formats.
 You can embed JasperReports inside your Java applications.
 If you are using the JasperReports Engine to run reports, then JasperReports Server is not required.

-4. JasperReports Server – the JasperReports Server is a J2EE application that lets multiple users run reports and OLAP cubes through a web-based user interface.
+3. JasperReports Server – the JasperReports Server is a J2EE application that lets multiple users run reports and OLAP cubes through a web-based user interface.
 It is distributed using Apache Tomcat, but can use any Java application server.
-At the core of the JasperReports Server are the JasperReports engine, the Mondrian ROLAP Engine, web-based user interfaces for end-users and administrators, and a host of server capabilities including authentication, user management, logging, email notification, web services, and report scheduling.
+At the core of the JasperReports Server are the JasperReports engine, the Mondrian ROLAP Engine, web-based user interfaces for end-users and administrators, and a host of server capabilities including authentication, user management, logging, email notification, web services, and report scheduling.>

-5. Jaspersoft ETL - Jaspersoft ETL is a data integration engine powered by the Open Source Talend* software.
+4. Jaspersoft ETL – Jaspersoft ETL is a data integration engine powered by the Open Source Talend* software.

-6. Jaspersoft OLAP - Jaspersoft OLAP is a series of commercial and open source components that allow for the analysis of data.
+5. Jaspersoft OLAP – Jaspersoft OLAP is a series of commercial and open source components that allow for the analysis of data.

 General Impressions

 JasperReports is the most popular and widely deployed open source reporting project in the world.
 It has been deployed in hundreds of thousands of production projects, and its reporting capabilities are built into thousands of software products.
-As such, Jaspersoft’s iReport report designer is a solid, full-featured tool, capable of creating and running the gamut of traditional “real-world” report designs, from simple to complex layouts.
-However, we feel that the iReport designer is significantly less usable than both the BIRT Designer and the Pentaho Report Designer.
-We find that many simple, common operations - such as creating aggregates – are more difficult in iReport than the other open source design tools.
+As such, Jaspersoft Studio (JSS) is a solid, full-featured tool, capable of creating and running the gamut of traditional “real-world” report designs, from simple to complex layouts.
+However, we feel that JSS is less usable than both the BIRT Designer and the Pentaho Report Designer.
+We find that many simple, common operations - such as creating aggregates – are more difficult in JSS than the other open source design tools.

-Jasper iReport is a WYSIWIG tool that lets you create reports using a graphical user interface, as opposed to creating reports programmatically using the Jasper Reports Library.
-These reports can then be run by the Jasper Report Engine or the JasperReports Server. iReport is available as both a stand-alone, installed client tool, or as a plug-in for the NetBeans IDE.
+JSS is a WYSIWIG tool based on the Eclipse 3.8.1 platform that lets you create reports using a graphical user interface, as opposed to creating reports programmatically using the Jasper Reports Library.
+These reports can then be run by the Jasper Report Engine or the JasperReports Server.
+JSS is available as both a stand-alone application or as an Eclipse update, available on the Eclipse Marketplace.
+Jaspersoft has done a nice job integrating JSS into the Eclipse framework, providing an interface that retains many of iReports best features, while leveraging the now ubiquitous Eclipse UI experience.

 1. JasperReports uses “pixel positioning” as its central approach, and at its core it emphasizes paginated reports, as opposed to web layouts.
 This is similar to Pentaho, but different than BIRT which uses a table based approach.
-The limitations of the pixel positioning approach have been mitigate by the introduction of a Table element within iReport.
+The limitations of the pixel positioning approach have been mitigate by the introduction of a Table element within JSS.

 2. JasperReports rely on sub-reports to support reports with multiple queries and data sources.
 This is different than BIRT, but the same as Pentaho.